ICI3D/ICI3D.github.io/futures/shadow.md

 9:30-9:45	Workshop objectives (Juliet)

-10:00-10:45	The WHY of ICI3D (Moderator: Gavin) HIDE Need groups
-* SHADOW (25 minutes small groups; 20 minutes big group)
+10:00-10:45	The WHY of ICI3D (Moderator: Gavin) NOTE (25 minutes small groups; 20 minutes big group)
 	* What problem/s are we trying to solve?
 	* Why does / should ICI3D exist?
 	* SHADOW What are our priorities and values?